Skip to main content Skip to page footer

 The Commission heard from both fact witnesses and recognized experts at the NSC Hearings.

-These hearings served to prepare the next set of public hearings in March, when the Commission will examine the substantive issues arising from Stage 1 of its work.
+These hearings served to prepare the next set of public hearings in March, when the Commission examined the substantive issues arising from Stage 1 of its work.

 Phases of the Commission’s work and Participants’ Rights